Gopal-Dahale/hierarqcal/examples/classification/readme.md

 │   │   └── qcnn.py
 │   └── utils.py
 ├── notebooks
-│   └── temp.ipynb
+│   └── music_genre_classification.ipynb
 ├── readme.md
 ├── requirements.txt
 └── training
  ├── ansatz.py
  ├── __init__.py
  ├── run_expt.py
  └── util.py
 ```

-The main code is is `hierarqml` and `training`. `training` is used to train and experiment with the models.
-Withing `hierarqml` we have `data`, and `models`. `notebooks` is used for exploration and demonstration purposes.
+The main code is `hierarqml` and `training`. `training` is used to train and experiment with the models.
+Within `hierarqml` we have `data` and `models`. `notebooks` is used for exploration and demonstration purposes.

 ### Data

-`base_data_module` which inherits from `pl.LightningDataModule` is a simple base class to avoid writing same boilerplate for the data sources. `gtzan` inherits from `base_data_module` and is the source for accessing the GTZAN dataset.
+`base_data_module` which inherits from `pl.LightningDataModule` is a simple base class to avoid writing the same boilerplate for the data sources. `gtzan` inherits from `base_data_module` and is the source for accessing the GTZAN dataset.

 ### Models

-We use PyTorch-Lightning for training, which defines the `LightningModule` interface that handles not only everything that a Model handles, but also specifies the details of the learning algorithm: what loss should be computed from the output of the model and the ground truth, which optimizer should be used, with what learning rate, etc. This is handled by the `base` file.
+We use PyTorch-Lightning for training, which defines the `LightningModule` interface that handles not only everything that a Model handles but also specifies the details of the learning algorithm: what loss should be computed from the output of the model and the ground truth, which optimizer should be used, with what learning rate, etc. This is handled by the `base` file.

 Users can define their quantum models by inheriting from `torch.nn.Module`.
-An example `qcnn` is defined by this way.
+An example `qcnn` is defined in this way.

 ## Training